DurhamAcademy/ChocoChipScouting/Documentation/topics/Docker-Installation.md

 2. Find the "compose.yaml" file in your code editor
 3. Run line 91, `couch-db-setup:`

 Great!
-Now you are ready to start running.
+Now you are ready to start coding.